 Do drag strips allow passengers?

-In order to ride, passengers must be at least 16 years old and have a valid driver’s license and a Snell-certified helmet.
-In the event of a competition, passengers are not permitted to ride.
+In order to ride, passengers must be at least 16 years old and have a valid driver’s license and a certified helmet.
+In the event of competition, passengers are not permitted to ride.
 The track manager’s consent and signature are required for any vehicle capable of running faster than 8.60 or 14.0 mph.

 Can you mix nitromethane with gasoline?